// Blog

 Companies that agree on a definition and its key components create a solid foundation for their KAM program.

-2. They know how to identify key accounts
+2. Learn to identify key accounts

 Key accounts aren’t necessarily your biggest revenue-generating clients.
 You may classify a key account because they have the potential to be a marquee client, or they’re an attractive logo on your client roster.
 There could be excellent growth in their industry, or they may be a prime target for being acquired.
 There are any number of factors unique to your organization that could lead you to classify a key account.